Frequently Asked Questions for Zoom Zero Travel Pass

 Once we have advised you that your application has been successful, your child’s details will be passed to SYPTE to allow them to issue the pass, as the passes are not supplied by RMBC.
 You will receive an email from SYPTE when they have printed and posted the bus pass to your home address.

-When/where can my child use his/her Zero Fare Bus Pass?
+When/where can my child use his/her Zoom Zero Travel Pass?

-A Zero Fare Bus Pass is valid between the home boarding point and school stated on the pass and can be used from Monday to Friday up to 7 pm.
+A Zoom Zero Travel Pass is valid between the home boarding point and school stated on the pass and can be used from Monday to Friday up to 7 pm.
 It is valid on the days when school is open in term time only.

 I have received an email from SYPTE stating the bus pass has been sent to the printer but it hasn’t arrived.
 Who do I contact?